-Prerequisite: The selected operation has not already begun.
-A cooking time must be set.
-The time-setting options menu $\bigcirc$ is open.
+Precondition: The selected operation has not already begun and a cooking time has been set.
+The time-setting options menu is open.

-Switch to "End" using the

-✓ button.

-The time at which operation is ended is displayed in the second line.
+1. Switch to "End" using the $\heartsuit$ button.
+The end time of the operation is displayed in the second line.